yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-from-hibernate-to-space.markdown

 # Deploying the Data-Grid and the Application
-To deploy the Data-Grid and the web Application into the [GigaSpaces runtime enviroment|XAP91:The Runtime Environment] perform the following:
+To deploy the Data-Grid and the web Application into the depanlinkGigaSpaces runtime enviromenttengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/The+Runtime+Environmentbelakanglink perform the following:
 - Download the depanlink3rd party librariestengahlink/attachment_files/sbp/3rd_party_libraries.zipbelakanglink package, and extract it into the `\gigaspaces-xap\lib\optional\pu-common` folder.
 - Download the depanlinkapplication.wartengahlink/attachment_files/sbp/application.warbelakanglink , depanlinkmyDataGrid.jartengahlink/attachment_files/sbp/myDataGrid.jarbelakanglink and the depanlinkmyMirror.jartengahlink/attachment_files/sbp/myMirror.jarbelakanglink.
-- Start the [GigaSpaces agent|XAP91:The Grid Service Agent]:
+- Start the depanlinkGigaSpaces agenttengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/The+Grid+Service+Agentbelakanglink:
 On windows run the following command: